-For a business, the full disclosure principle requires a company to provide the necessary information so that people who are accustomed to reading financial information can make informed decisions concerning the company.
+The full disclosure principle requires a company to provide the necessary information so that people who are accustomed to reading financial information are able to make informed decisions regarding the company.

-The required disclosures can be found in a number of places including the following:
+The disclosures required under this principle can be found in a number of places, such as:

 - A publicly-traded corporation's annual report to the U.S. Securities and Exchange Commission (Form 10-K), especially the section entitled Management's Discussion and Analysis

-The first note or footnote in a company's financial statements will likely begin with a description of the company's significant accounting policies such as how and when revenues are recognized, how property is depreciated, how inventory and income taxes are accounted for, and more.
+The notes to a company's financial statements will likely begin with a description of the company's significant accounting policies such as how and when revenues are recognized, how property is depreciated, how inventory and income taxes are accounted for, and more.

-Other disclosures in the notes to the financial statements include the effects of new accounting pronouncements, details regarding earnings per share, receivables, advertising, leases, related-party transactions, stock options, and much more.
+Other disclosures in the notes to the financial statements include the effects of new accounting pronouncements, details regarding earnings per share, receivables, advertising, leases, related-party transactions, income taxes, stock options, contingent liabilities, and much more.